A Contrastive Learning Scheme with Transformer Innate Patches: Experiments

 \section{Experiments}

-This section reveals that CT is able to improve mean IoU on the ISPRS Potsdam Dataset using image-based contrastive loss functions.
-Our experimental evaluation aims to answer these questions:
+This section provides evidence that CT enhances mean IoU on the ISPRS Potsdam Dataset by applying image-based contrastive loss functions on feature representations from the transformer backbone.
+Our experimental assessment seeks to address the subsequent key questions:

-\begin{itemize} \item How well does a simple approach for transformer-based contrastive learning compare to state-of-the-art segmentation models? \item What conclusions can we draw about the ability to handle semantic classes smaller than the smallest patch in the Transformer? \item How does the learning scheme perform with different types of transformer backbones? \end{itemize}
+\begin{itemize} \item How does the performance of a straightforward approach to transformer-based contrastive learning compare to existing state-of-the-art segmentation models? \item Can we deduce conclusions about the model's capability to process semantic classes smaller than the smallest patch in the transformer? \item How does the proposed learning scheme adapt to various transformer backbones? \end{itemize}